Stoufiler/stoufiler.github.io/README.md

 This repo was made to store and share all things I've done and could be interesting for someone else than me

-Feel free to share it if you want it
+Feel free to share it if you want

 [GitHub Pages](https://stephangr.github.io)